 At this point, preheat the oven to 200°C/400ºF.

-To Cook the patties, first heat 1/2 tbsp of oil in a frying pan and cook over medium heat until lightly browned on each side (just 2-3 minutes per side).
+To Cook the patties, first heat 1/2 tablespoon of oil in a frying pan and cook over medium heat until lightly browned on each side (just 2-3 minutes per side).
 If you have a pan large enough to fit multiple at one time, even better!To finish the cooking place in the oven for 12-15 minutes until warmed through.

 Step 2.
 Prepare the Fillings